Convert APR to APY.

 APY (Annual Percentage Yield) is the annual rate of return — expressed as a percentage — once you factor in compound interest.
+It's a standard evaluation of return based on one year.
 You’ll run into this most often when considering deposit accounts, and how much you’ll earn on your deposit.

 Let’s say you want to calculate how much interest your savings account will pay you after one year.
 Your savings account pays 2.00% APY, and you have a balance of $1000.

 - Express your APY as a decimal by dividing by 100.